 What have you been cooking with your children lately?

 Check out the other participating blogs to see what they have been cooking up:

 Adventures In Mommydom, Afterschool for Smarty Pants, All Done Monkey, Crafty Moms Share, Maroc Mama, Creative World of Varya, Glittering Muffins, Kid World Citizen, Mermaids’ Makings, The Educators’ Spin On It and The Mommy Talks.

-If you try a dish from Jamaica, we’d love to hear about it!
+If you try a dish from Canada, we’d love to hear about it!
 And don’t forget to download this month’s placemat and passport!
 You can also link up your dish or craft here to share your post on all the participating blogs: